Atlas975/Notes/Languages&Compilation/CompilerConstruction/CompilationTypes/Split-stage_compilation.md

 - Delegating extensive responsibilities to the backend can lead to greater complexity and maintenance challenges, potentially resulting in longer compilation times
 - Relying heavily on the backend for optimisations / platform-specific adjustments can compromise the effectiveness of these optimisations, making it more difficult to  target multiple platforms
 - eee

+### Intermediate language constraints
+- The IL might not support all features of the source language, which can complicate or limit how the frontend translates code
+- The simplicity of IL, designed for easier backend processing, may restrict advanced optimisations at the frontend, potentially reducing performance

+### Backend constraints
+- The backend must be able to generate machine code based on the capabilities of the target system, which can restrict optimisation and efficiency.
+- The platform-agnostic nature of IL can lead the backend to produce more verbose or inefficient code for specific systems than necessary